Mellanox/network-operator-docs/docs/customizations/crds.rst

 (*Appears on:* :ref:`DriverUpgradePolicySpec <DriverUpgradePolicySpec>`)

-WaitForCompletionSpec describes the configuration for waiting on job completions
+WaitForCompletionSpec describes the configuration for waiting on pods completions

 .. container:: md-typeset__scrollwrap